 The first layer you’ll add to the map is the last known locations layer (LKL).
 The LKL layer comes from the track view.
-When users within the track view turn location tracking on in Field Maps, their last known location updates every 60 seconds.
+When users within the track view turn location sharing on in Field Maps, their last known location updates every 60 seconds.

 Browse to the My Groups tab in your ArcGIS organization and find the group that was created with your track view.
 Click the hosted feature layer within the group.
 The item page for your track view appears.

-Click the Last Known Locations layer, and then click Open in Map Viewer Classic (Part of this workflow involves setting a refresh interval, which is not yet available in the new Map Viewer).
+Click the Last Known Locations layer, and then click Open in Map Viewer.

 Search for the location of the event so the default map extent for your dashboard is set.
 For this exercise, I’ll create a dashboard for a small community event in St. Marys, Georgia.

 Configure the pop-up

 Configure the pop-up for the LKL layer so you can view relevant information when you click a last known location in the dashboard.
-Click More options next to the Last Known Locations layer and click Configure pop-up.
-Then click Configure attributes.
-The Configure Attributes window appears.
+Select the Last Known Locations layer from the Layers pane and click Configure pop-ups from the Settings toolbar.

-Customize the fields you want to appear in the LKL pop-up (shown above).
-You can learn about all the fields you can include in the overview of the location tracking schema.
+Under Fields list, customize the fields you want to appear in the LKL pop-up (shown above).
+You can learn about all the fields you can include in the overview of the location sharing schema.
 For this exercise, I’ll only display Full Name, Last Edited Date, Activity, and Battery Percentage.
 These are the fields I want to view in the pop-ups on my dashboard.
-When you’re done configuring the pop-up, click OK, and click OK again.

 Add a filter

 To maximize the effectiveness of the LKL layer, add a filter so only locations recorded in the last 8 hours are displayed.
-Next to the Last Known Locations layer, click Filter.
-In the Filter window, add the following values:
+On the Settings toolbar, click Filter.
+In the Filter pane click +Add expression and add the following values: